trailofbits/algo/README.md

 ansible-playbook users.yml -i inventory_users
 ```

 Note: For EC2 users, Algo does NOT use EC2 dynamic inventory for user management.
-Please continue to use users.yml playbook as described above.
+Please continue to use users.yml playbook as described below.
 This may be subject to change in the future.

 ```
 ansible-playbook users.yml -u ubuntu -i inventory_users